The Optics Laboratory

 When a near-field aperture is used for Raman spectroscopy, strong gradients of the electric field strength cannot be ignored.
 The origin of the spectra must be re-derived, and interesting properties (including a truly near-field plasmonic effect) elucidated.

-Oxygen in YBCO, Stability and Probe Induced Electromigration
+Vacancies in Gold and Oxygen in YBCO, Stability and Probe Induced Electromigration

 Nano-Scale Mapping of Carrier Lifetime: Quantitation, Resolution